The Gross-Zagier-Zhang formula over function fields: Modular curves and CM points

 If $f\in \CH_{U ,\bar\BQ_l}$, then

-For $\pi\in \CA (\BB^\times,\bar\BQ_l)$, let $\LC(\pi)$ be the Langlands correspondence of the Jacquet-Langlands correspondence of $\pi$ to $\GL_{2,F}$.
-Recall that the notion ``Langlands correspondence" only means the local compatibility of automorphic and Galois representations for almost all places.
+For $\pi\in \CA _{U_\infty}(\BB^\times,\bar\BQ_l)$, let $\LC(\pi)$ be the unique irreducible representation of $\Gal(F^\sep/F)$ over $\bar\BQ_l$ of dimension 2 such that $L(s,\pi)=L(s+1/2,\LC(\pi)).$ It is the (suitably normalized) Langlands correspondence of the Jacquet-Langlands correspondence of $\pi$ to $\GL_{2,F}$.
+Recall that the notion ``Langlands correspondence" only means the local compatibility of automorphic and Galois representations for almost all places and the existence for $\GL_{2,F}$ was established by Drinfeld \cite{DriEll2}\cite{Dri3}.
 The compatibility over all places under ``Langlands correspondence" is a theorem of L.Larfforgue \cite[Corollaire VII.5]{LL}.
-Combining \cite{DriEll1} and \cite{LLS}, we have the following theorem. \begin{thm} There is an isomorphism of $\BB_{\mathrm{f}}^\times\times \Gal(F ^\sep/F )$-representations: \end{thm} By \cite{DriEll2}, \cite[(13.8)]{LLS} and \cite[Section 16]{JL}, the above theorem can be generalized as follows. \begin{thm} Let $U_\infty$ be an open normal subgroup of $\BB_\infty^\times$ containing $\varpi^\BZ$.
-There is an isomorphism of $\BB^\times\times \Gal(F ^\sep/F )$-representations: